-Take on Wall Street Trainings
+Take on Wall Street Activist Academy

 Take on Wall Street uses race and gender lenses to offer participants the opportunity to unveil the finance industry’s hidden (and growing) role in virtually every aspect of our society.
 Wall Street’s destructive influence can be seen in everything from the affordable housing crisis and inequities in the criminal justice system to nursing home staffing shortages and abuses by for-profit colleges.
 We aim for participants to emerge from trainings with a deepened understanding of the historical context of wealth extraction and exclusion as well as practical tools they can use in federal, state, and local campaigns.